 Boom.
 Those guys in the cute brown shorts started delivering more stuff.
 Matching armchairs, rugs, lamps, side-tables, throw pillows, coffee table books, vases, candle holders, dining room table, chairs, all chosen and purchased late at night after a bottle of wine or on furious shopping sprees.
 Michelle and I whipped through Ross’s, Marshall’s, Home Depot, and every antique shop in Santa Cruz county.
 In three days, she had that place thrown together and I had a house full of new stuff.

-Initially the plan was to have those storage pods delivered and unload and use our old stuff, but we quickly realized that we didn’t have room for that much stuff, so we’d have to get just enough more stuff to have enough stuff for this house.
-So I bought more stuff.
-Now I have a house full of stuff here, and two gigantic storage pods holding another house full of stuff, and a trailer in storage with more stuff.
+Initially the plan was to have those storage pods we’d left in Los Angeles limbo delivered and unloaded so we could use our old stuff, but very quickly we realized that this leased home didn’t have room for that much stuff on top of the stuff we just bought for the river house, so we’d have to get more stuff to have enough stuff for this house.
+Trouper that I am, I headed out and bought home more stuff.
+Now I have a house full of stuff here, and two gigantic storage pods holding another entire house full of stuff, and a trailer in storage stuffed with more stuff.

 Which I did.